 Background and activities

-This project is part of the Toppforsk project “From Aqueous Solutions to oxide Thin films and hieratical Structures” (FASTS)
+The research is part of the Toppforsk project “From Aqueous Solutions to oxide Thin films and hierarchical Structures” (FASTS).

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database